-The state of Oregon requires that all sharps be collected in one of the following containers:
+UO requires that all sharps be collected in one of the following containers:

 1. In areas used for patient care, Animal and Biosafety Level 2 laboratories, or otherwise used with human or non-human primate source materials, a standard sharps container containing a biohazard symbol, as depicted here.